20steps/alexa/README.md

 20steps Alexa Backend
 =====================

-This is the certified backend of the personalilzed and localized "20steps" Alexa skill - the skill aims to support developers, system administrators and marketers.
+This is the certified backend of the personalized and localized "20steps" Alexa skill - the skill aims to support developers, system administrators and marketers.

-Extending the backend to provide support for Google Home / Actions is work in progress (cp. below).
+Publishing for Google Home is work in progress (cp. below).

 Furthermore this project is a demonstration of the capabilities of the RAD platform Bricks by 20steps, availability and performance characterics of the Bricks Cloud and last but not least used to enhance my skillset during holidays.